 An undergraduate student who wishes to attend UCF, is not working toward a degree and has not already earned a bachelor’s degree, must apply to the Office of Undergraduate Admissions as a non-degree seeking student.
 Non-degree seeking applicants must follow the same application procedure and must meet the same admission requirements as transfer applicants.

-- Your application as a non-degree seeking student will not be reviewed until official SAT or ACT score reports, if applicable, all official high school or college transcripts, and all official AICE, AP, CLEP and IB score reports (if applicable) have been received.
+- Your application as a non-degree seeking student will not be reviewed until official SAT, ACT or CLT score reports, if applicable, all official high school or college transcripts, and all official AICE, AP, CLEP and IB score reports (if applicable) have been received.